request-interop/interface/README.md

 - **The `server_array` type is `array<string, string>` and not `array<uppercase-string, string>`.** Some servers add `$_SERVER` keys in mixed case.
 For example, Microsoft IIS adds `IIS_WasUrlRewritten`.

 ## Implementations

 Implementations advertised as readonly or immutable MUST be deeply readonly or immutable.
-With the exception of _RequestBody_ implementations meeting the specified readonly or immutable conditions, they MUST NOT encapsulate any references, resources, mutable objects, objects or arrays encapsulating references or resources or mutable objects, and so on.
+With the exception of _StringableStream_ implementations meeting the specified readonly or immutable conditions, they MUST NOT encapsulate any references, resources, mutable objects, objects or arrays encapsulating references or resources or mutable objects, and so on.

-Implementations MAY define additional elements not specified in these interfaces; implementations advertised as readonly or immutable MUST make those additional elements deeply readonly or immutable.
+Implementations MAY define additional class members not specified in these interfaces; implementations advertised as readonly or immutable MUST make those additional class members deeply readonly or immutable.

 Notes: